amazing-jay/active_facet/README.md

 ## Prioritized Wishlist

-### ? remove direct references to group_includes
-### ?- move group_includes into context
-### ?- rename context something more unique (rcb_opts)
 ### ? implement one v3 api
 ### ? performance: remove indifferent access in config
 ### ? implement psuedo containers for non AR resources
-### ?- make the facade the primary kickoff point
+### ? - make the facade the primary kickoff point
+### ? - extract filters from extensions
 ### ? implement registry based resource manager
 ### ? extract performance monitor into a gem
-### ?- add client test helpers with timers and sql counts
+### ? add client test helpers with timers and sql counts

 # RealCerealBusiness

 RealCerealBusiness is a Rails plugin that enables custom as_json serialization.
-It is designed for speed, and is magnitudes of order faster than tools like jbuilder.
+It is designed for speed, and is magnitudes of order faster than jbuilder.

 The framework supports:
 * fields - define the fields you want to serialize, by resource type